IncogOwl/sp24-cse110-lab4/expose/javascript/part2.md

 B. 1

-It gave this output because it converted the string '3' to be the numeric 3 because you're only able to subtract 3 and 2 and no string operation is posisble here with the - thus it subtracted the two numbers and returned 1.
+It gave this output because it converted the string '3' to be the numeric 3 because you're only able to subtract 3 and 2 and no string operation is possible here with the minus thus it subtracted the two numbers and returned 1.

 C. 3